-The pandemic has resulted in the waiting times from referral to treatment time increasing, with a particular focus on restoration, recovery and patient safety.
-Trusts are revising the waiting lists in-line with re-prioritisation process and the Cheshire and Merseyside (C&M) Long Waiter Quality Principles.
-Liverpool University Hospitals NHS Trust (LUHFT) has been reviewing the longest waiting patients for each specialty with no harm being identified.
-The trust has also reviewed their Harm Review standard operating procedure to incorporate the C&M Long Waiters Harm Review quality principles.
-The CCG continued to monitor the implementation of the harm review process and seek assurance for any harms that may occur.
+A consequence of COVID-19 has seen the waiting times from referral to treatment time increasing, with a particular focus on restoration, recovery and patient safety.
+During 2021-2022 Southport and Ormskirk Hospital NHS Trust has reviewed the process for monitoring long waiting patients in line with the Cheshire & Merseyside Long Waiter Quality Principles.
+This will allow the trust to determine whether any harm has been identified whilst waiting for treatment.
+The trust has also revised their waiting lists in line with the re-prioritisation process.
+The CCG will continue to monitor the implementation of the harm review process and seek assurance for any harms that may occur.

-Adult Continuing Healthcare (CHC)
+Continuing Healthcare (CHC)